limbo666/limbo666/README.md

 ## 🎉 Community Involvement

-I'm a proud member of the **[LCD Smartie](https://github.com/LCD-Smartie/LCDSmartie)** organization and have created a repository called **[Limbo's Goodies for LCD Smartie](https://github.com/Limbos-goodies-for-LCDSmartie)**, offering a variety of plugins and skins for download.
-I'm also member of the infamus [Dracula theme](https://github.com/dracula/dracula-theme)
+I'm a proud member of the **[LCD Smartie](https://github.com/LCD-Smartie/LCDSmartie)** organization and have created a group called **[Limbo's Goodies for LCD Smartie](https://github.com/Limbos-goodies-for-LCDSmartie)**, offering a variety of plugins and skins for download.
+I'm also member of the infamus [Dracula theme](https://github.com/dracula/dracula-theme) which offers a wide range of skins and themes for applications and programs.

 ## 🛠️ Beta Testing and Bug Tracking